 The Psychology of Pain in Women

 Other factors that contribute to women’s greater experience of pain are psychological in nature.
 For instance, women are more likely to experience anxiety and depression, both of which are risk factors for greater pain severity across chronic pain conditions.
 Let's not forget that pain is defined as a negative "sensory and emotional experience" (International Association for the Study of Pain), so there is great opportunity to reduce pain by reducing emotional distress.

 Furthermore, women may be more attuned to pain—meaning we give it more attention and have a harder time disengaging the mind from pain .
 It makes sense that women would evolve to be more vigilant to pain, given that pain signals danger, the need to escape harm and seek protection.
 However, when it comes to chronic pain, this evolutionary hard-wired protective mechanism backfires against women, making it more important to learn ways to counteract it.

-The Example of Pain Catastrophizing: Why it matters more for women
+The Example of Pain-Specific Distress: Why it matters more for women

-Pain naturally grabs our attention, and it can lead to a negative cascade of thoughts and emotions related to actual or anticipated pain.
+Pain naturally grabs our attention, and it can lead to a negative cascade of thoughts and emotions related to pain in the moment or anticipated, future pain.
 Consider Janice, who has daily headaches that tend to begin about an hour after wakening.
 She may awaken pain-free but soon finds herself in a state of dread about her soon-to-manifest headache.
 She finds herself worrying about it, monitoring for the first sign of headache, and feels helpless about it.
 Research shows that monitoring for pain, and keeping our attention focused on pain and worrying about it leads to greater pain because it amplifies pain processing in the nervous system.
 Research conducted by myself and colleagues suggests that, in women, focusing on 'worst-case scenario' for pain has been associated with the release of inflammatory factors in the blood .
 Our research at Stanford has shown that while pain is often more impactful in women, women also tend to have greater difficulty prioritizing their needs over the needs of others, such as family and friends .
 Meaning that women may be more likely to abdicate essential pain self-care -- all in the name of maintaining the roles and relationships that are most meaningful to them.
 A big part of pain relief in women is finding ways to have both: good self-care and good relationships.

 5 Pain Psychology Tips for Pain Relief for Women